 This is the first course in a two-part series.
-The course focuses on understanding the philosophical and practical principles related to the following topics: professional and medical ethics, patient/provider and provider/provider relationships, HIPAA, confidentiality, history of and current topics in the PA profession and professional practice, and provider burnout.
-Additionally, the course discusses providing care for underresourced, vulnerable, and diverse patient populations, including those from underserved communities and populations.
-Cultural considerations and cognitive bias in patient care, health disparities, and the PA as a health educator are emphasized.
-Students will complete the CDC-recognized Diabetes Prevention Program (DPP), becoming certified lifestyle coaches, as well as Safe Zone training, learning about LGBTQ+ identities, gender and sexuality, and examine prejudice, assumptions, and privilege.
+The course focuses on understanding the philosophical and practical principles related to the following topics: professional and medical ethics, patient/provider and provider/provider relationships, HIPAA, confidentiality, history of and current topics in the PA profession and professional practice, provider burnout.
+Students will complete 20-hours of Lifestyle medicine training to prepare for the American Board of Lifestyle Medicine Certification.
+Additionally, the course discusses providing care for patients with disabilities, under-resourced, vulnerable, and diverse patient populations.